1. Previous: Table of Contents

 Since each of those can be assigned to a variable, they’re all expressions.

 The only statement we’ve seen so far is the assignment statement, such as val pi = 3.14.
-Applying our rule of thumb to an assignment statement looks confusing, of course, because we’re using an assignment on an assignment (yikes!):
+Following the guideline above, we can try to assign this statement to a variable, but it won’t work.

 val a = val pi = 3.14